matwilso/boxLCD/README.md

 ### Intelligent Domain Randomization
-Because powerful generative models will have to model uncertainty in the environment, sampling them will give you intelligent domain randomization for free.
-Instead of randomizing over a bunch of wacky parameters, your model will be tuned to the underlying distribution and only give you variety you might actually see in the real world.
+Because powerful generative models will have to model uncertainty in the environment, sampling them should give intelligent domain randomization for free.
+Instead of randomizing over a bunch of wacky parameters, the model will be tuned to the underlying distribution and only produce variety you might actually see in the real world.

-For a rough proof of concept of this, I created an environment that simulates either the falling box or the ball.
+For a crude proof of concept of this, I created an environment that simulates either the falling box or the ball.
 Since these shapes are sometimes indistinguishable at low resolution, the model cannot tell them apart given the prompt, so it should sample each option some fraction of the time.